-Prior to admission to the Home, we will meet with the resident where reasonably practicable, and complete an assessment to ensure that Swimbridge House is the appropriate placement to meet their health and social needs.
-We will, where appropriate, use other agencies to gather information to assist the assessment i.e. Social Services, ward nurses, GP or district nurse and family.
-This will be done with the resident’s consent and with the agreement of their advocate.
+Prior to admission to the Home, we will meet with the resident and their family, where reasonably practicable, and complete an assessment to ensure that Swimbridge House is the appropriate placement to meet their health and social needs.
+We will, where appropriate, use other sources to gather information to assist the assessment i.e. Social Services, ward nurses, GP and district nurse.
+This will be done with the resident’s consent and/or with the agreement of their advocate.

 Residents and their representatives will be encouraged to visit the Home prior to their admission and will be given a choice of accommodation to meet their needs wherever possible.

 Where it is assessed that we are the appropriate place to meet the residents’ needs, and that their admission to the Home will not be disruptive to the current resident group or the ambience of the Home, a placement at Swimbridge House will be offered.
 The resident or their advocate will be provided with a contract agreeing the terms of residency.
 Unfortunately, Swimbridge House is not able to accommodate residents of an aggressive or disruptive nature.
 Residents judged to need this type of care will be referred to the appropriate authority for suitable placement elsewhere.

 Requests for emergency admissions are judged on an individual basis depending upon information available and are reviewed daily whilst our assessment process is undertaken.
 If at the end of this process it is agreed by all parties that Swimbridge House is not the correct placement we will work with the appropriate agencies to facilitate a move to a more suitable area.